 On our last morning, we were on the beach by 5:00am to watch the sun rise.
 It was certainly well worth the early wake-up call!
 The rest of that morning was spent packing our suitcases and prepping for our trip back home.
 With nearly a full day to spare, and no real plans, we enjoyed roaming around, popping into shops here and there.
 I had wanted to get a sweatshirt, so we ventured over to Annie & The Tee’s.
 On our way to the airport, we stopped for a late breakfast at Lemon Press before saying goodbye to the island.
 It was definitely a memorable first time and one that had us really excited to come back and see more.
 Justin has pipe dreams of one day owning a rose-covered cottage in the heart of ‘Sconset… check back in 30 years to see what comes of that.

+I hope you all enjoyed my Nantucket Travel Guide.
 So my question is, for all of you who have been to and spent time on Nantucket, what did we miss?
 And what would you suggest for us to do on our next trip back?
 We’d love to know!
+Also, please share any other recommendations you have on restaurants, hotels, shops and activities.

 xx – Taylor-Rae